voIsung/arkanoid/README.md

     ```bash
     git clone https://github.com/jakub-malinski/Arkanoid.git
     ```
-2. Open the project in IntelliJ IDEA.
+2. Open the project in IntelliJ IDEA or any other Java IDE.
 3. Ensure you have Java 17 JDK installed and configured in your IDE.

 ## Running the Game